Home » Chocolate Cake with Chocolate Chickpea Ganache Frosting (Dairy-Free)

 Always check for FfL-friendly ingredients.

-Whole wheat pastry flour with a gluten-free flour blend
+White whole wheat flour with a gluten-free flour blend (swap 1:1 by weight).

 Egg for a chia egg (vegan-friendly).
 We have not tried this method.
 If you do, please comment below and let us know how it turns out.